thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/udp.md

 ### Installing and running external UDP Integration

-To install the remote UDP Integration service on a local or separate machine, select the appropriate platform.
+To install the **remote UDP Integration service** on a local or separate machine, select the corresponding platform.

+{% capture key-secret-note %}
->>Use the **Integration key** and **Integration secret** provided in the section above to complete the UDP Integration configuration.
+Use the **Integration key** and **Integration secret** to complete the UDP Integration configuration.
+{% endcapture %}
+{% include templates/info-banner.md content=key-secret-note %}

 {% capture selectPlatform %}
 Docker on Linux or Mac OS%,%docker%,%templates/edge/integrations/resources/docker-on-linux-mac.md%br%